 - See what your competitors are doing right and how they do it.
 What insights and trends are they using to boost their social media following and PPC success?
 Then just try to do that, but in your own way.

 We discussed the brand awareness phenomena with a trusted Toronto PPC management agency, and we told that brand awareness level is what dictates the effectiveness of one’s PPC campaigns.
 Making sure that your target audience is familiar with your brand is a must if you want to chase that higher ROI.

-Now, how brand awareness and social media affect your PPC advertising campaigns?
-For example, you want to buy some health food online.
+Now, how do brand awareness and social media affect your PPC advertising campaigns?
+For example, you want to buy some healthy food online.
 Your open a Google Search page and begin your quest to find it.
-You come across four ads – one ad from a familiar health food brand and another three from unfamiliar brands.
+You come across four PPC ads examples– one ad from a familiar health food brand and another three from unfamiliar brands.

 Which link will you click first?
 Most probably the one by a familiar brand, because that is how our brains work.
 They choose the most familiar thing from all available options, and they do it unconsciously.
 However, some small (but still unfamiliar) brand may have posted something good on social media, and your eye caught it.
 If that happened, then its name will seem familiar to you the next time you bump into it.
 It’s familiar and now you think you can trust their website.

 Try to raise brand awareness with your PPC ads this way.
 Publish and share great content on the platform where most of your audience spends their time, and do it consistently.
 This will help grow your social media presence and allow your brand to get noticed.

 Remarketing with Social Media and PPC

 When there is some brand awareness, it means your prospects already have some exposure to your brand.
 When it comes to clicking on your social media posts or sponsored search, you no longer have a cold sale to make.
 And by driving prospects who found you through PPC to your social media profiles, you can further build on this brand familiarity.